Get More Info:

 What is HPV?

-• HPV stands for human papilloma virus.
+• HPV stands for human papillomavirus.
 The HPV virus causes 6 types of cancers in men and women: cervical, throat and mouth, anal, vaginal, vulvar, and penile.
 The HPV virus also causes genital warts.

 • When the HPV virus stays in the body over a number of years, it can lead to abnormal changes in the cells.
 These abnormal cells can eventually turn into cancer cells.